Dogs and naloxone – March 2022

 Printing & Folding instructions

-- Print double-sided in B&W or in color
+- Print double-sided in B&W or color, flip on “long edge”

 - Fold in half along longest dotted line – the side with the printing all the same way goes to the inside